 We live in difficult times.
 Phones are smarter than people and our planet is in the wrong hands.
-While most of us continue to live in the optimism bubble that human race is going to find a way and everything will be alright eventually , very few of us are actually taking steps to make sure that things will be alright.
-If only we could take steps, no matter how small, in the right direction we could make a huge difference in preserving this planet for the next generation, don’t you think?
+Most of us continue to live in the optimism bubble that human race is going to find a way.
+Maybe it will and everything will be alright eventually.
+But we need to take some preventive steps nonetheless.
+Unfortunately very few of us are actually doing so

 We as a family are committed to taking baby steps too.
-We almost never use single use plastic (shoppings bags, straws, water bottles) and this year we are committed to reducing our meat consumption.
+We almost never use single use plastic-shoppings bags, straws, water bottles.This year we are also committed to reducing our meat consumption.
 Red meat at home was always a no-no, and now even white meat is consumed once a week.
 And I am always looking for ways to make delicious, meat free meals at home.

 The boys love a good burger.
 The could have it thrice a day, seven days a week.
 And I usually do not stop them from enjoying a regular burger when we are out, but at home it is mostly veg or at the most chicken .
 And over time I have realised that burgers are a great way to conceal veggies and make it a complete meal!